 The clinical education phase requires a more substantial in-person time commitment.
 Students will be required to commute to clinical sites (which can include travel to several counties in the regional area) and therefore must have dependable transportation.
-Clinical Practicums require a 5 day/week time commitment.
+Clinical Practicums require a 4 day/week time commitment.
 Hours may vary between semesters and clinical sites, but students should plan to be in a clinical rotations during normal business hours.
-The student is solely responsible for arranging, maintaining, and paying any costs of their transportation.